Vibha Tandon

-Vibha Tandon is an Indian scientist and academician known for her contributions to the field of chemistry and molecular medicine.
+Vibha Tandon is an Indian scientist and academic known for her contributions to the field of chemistry and molecular medicine.
 As of 2024 she is the director of CSIR-Indian Institute of Chemical Biology and has previously held the position of chair of the Special Centre for Molecular Medicine, Jawaharlal Nehru University in New Delhi, India.

 Education

 Tandon completed her Bachelor of Science degree in chemistry, Zoology, and Botany from T.D.
-College, Gorakhpur University in 1984, where she achieved first-class honors in both previous and final examinations.
-She then pursued a Master of Science degree in Organic Chemistry from the same institution in 1986, again securing first-class honors.
+College, Deen Dayal Upadhyay Gorakhpur University in 1984.
+She obtained a Master of Science degree in Organic Chemistry from the same institution in 1986.
 In 1991, she earned her Doctor of Philosophy degree from the Department of Chemistry at the University of Allahabad, India.

 Career

-Tandon joined the Delhi University in 2009, where she was promoted to full professor in 2013.
-In 2014 she moved to Jawaharlal Nehru University as a full professor.
+Tandon joined the Delhi University in 2009, where she was promoted to professor in 2013.
+In 2014 she moved to Jawaharlal Nehru University as a professor.
 In 2023 she was named the director of the CSIR Indian Institute of Chemical Biology.